BrookaBrooke/Weeb-Roulette/journals/Brooke_V.md

 # Dec 7

 Got the anime detail page to show up, now I am just trying to get the page to show info from the api.

+# Dec 8

+Worked on the anime detail page more, finally fixed the API fetch.
+For some reason I'm having an issue with the map function.

+# Dec 9